 Automatically connecting and disconnecting NFS servers is called Automatic Mounting, or, in short, Automounting.

 NFS was originally designed to be used in very large professional networks, as they can be found in corporations, schools, or universities.
 NFS is scaling very well, which means several thousand automounts can be setup on each computer, without any bottlenecks or other problems.

 Because NFS is an industry standard, it wont’ be a problem to connect computers and Unix-like operating systems of different vendors for sharing, e.g. Linux®, SUN® Solaris®, HP-UX®, AIX®, etc. In particular cases however, it can be necessary that you have to know specific operational settings to establish a definite NFS connection to an operating system of a third-party vendor, for example, which NFS version and which type of data transport must be used, and which NFS features are available.
 Every macOS system is supporting

 In addition, macOS is also capable of using NFS version 4 (NFSv4) as a client, but not as a server.

-To use NFS Manager 4, version 4.5 or later, you need an Apple computer which has one of the following operating systems installed:
+To use NFS Manager, version 5 or later, you need an Apple computer which has one of the following operating systems installed:

-Of course, NFS communication can be used with older versions of OS X or Mac OS X as well.
+Of course, NFS communication can be used with older versions of macOS, OS X, or Mac OS X as well.
 Such systems can be configured with earlier releases of NFS Manager.
 If you work with older systems, please see our web site for detailed information.

 NFS Manager is constantly evolving, adapting to new features in the latest versions of macOS.
 New versions are released as (usually free) updates from time to time.
 To check manually if a new version of NFS Manager is available for download, select the menu item NFS Manager > Check for updates.
 For automatic checks in regular intervals when you are launching the application, set a check mark at the menu item NFS Manager > Automatic Update Checks.